TodoLodo/COMP1000-Hallelujah/docs/EXPLANATION.md

 This setup allows the program to dynamically read and process input from the user during execution.

 ---

-Here’s the elaborated **Step-by-Step Logical Flow** for the next part of your program, with added explanations and clarity:

----

 ### 3. Declaring Key Variables